-We are indemnified for any litigation pending as of the date of our formation by EPCO.
 We are sometimes named as a defendant in litigation relating to our normal business operations.
 Although we insure against various business risks, to the extent management believes it is prudent, there is no assurance that the nature and amount of such insurance will be adequate, in every case, to indemnify us against liabilities arising from future legal proceedings as a result of ordinary business activity.
 Management is not aware of any significant litigation, pending or threatened, that would have a significant adverse effect on our financial position or results of operations.